First cabinet of Donald Trump: Failed nomination of Heather Nauert

 On December 7, 2018, Trump nominated Heather Nauert for UN Ambassador.
 Nauert withdrew her nomination on February 22, 2019.

-Kelly Knight Craft
+Kelly Craft (2019–2021)

 On February 22, 2019, Ambassador Kelly Craft was nominated by President Donald Trump to replace Nikki Haley, who had resigned two months prior, as his envoy to the United Nations.
-Heather Nauert, reportedly the first choice, had withdrawn herself from consideration.
 Craft was confirmed on July 31, 2019.

 Director of the Office of Management and Budget

 The nomination of a Director-designate is reviewed during hearings held by the members of the Homeland Security and Governmental Affairs Committee and Budget Committee then presented to the full Senate for a vote.

 Mark Sandy (acting)

 Mark Sandy served in this position from January 20 until February 16, 2017.

-Mick Mulvaney
+Mick Mulvaney (2017–2020)

 On December 13, 2016, Mick Mulvaney, U.S. Representative for South Carolina's 5th congressional district, was selected to be the Director of the Office of Management and Budget.

 In his statement to the Senate Budget Committee, Mulvaney admitted that he had failed to pay $15,000 in payroll taxes from 2000 to 2004 for a nanny he had hired to care for his triplets.
 Mulvaney said he did not pay the taxes because he viewed the woman as a babysitter rather than as a household employee.
 After filling out a questionnaire from the Trump transition team, he realized the lapse and began the process of paying back taxes and fees.
 Senate Democrats noted that Republicans had previously insisted that past Democratic nominees' failure to pay taxes for their household employees was disqualifying, including former Health and Human Services nominee Tom Daschle in 2009.

 Budget Chairman Senator Mike Enzi (R-Wyoming) noted on the Senate floor, "According to Senate records from President Jimmy Carter to President Obama, the longest it has ever taken to approve a first budget director for a new president was one week – one week."
 On February 16, 2017, the Senate confirmed Mulvaney, 51–49.